Glen Tonche: Allaire Studios

 Since its opening in 1999, Allaire Studios has encouraged recording artists to stay in residence at the facility while recording.
 Thanks to windows that stretch from the floors to ceilings, the studio offers expansive panoramas of the Ashokan reservoir.
 The first album recorded at Allaire was Harvest Home, by Jay Ungar, in 1999.
 Singer-songwriter Norah Jones initially recorded her debut album Come Away with Me at Allaire; the album was rejected by her record label and re-recorded elsewhere for a 2002 release.
 (A 2022 anniversary rerelease of the album included many of the tracks recorded at Allaire.)
 In September 2002 the studio reopened after a substantial renovation.
 In collaboration with the acoustician George Augspurger, designer John Storyk developed a program for a “Great Hall,” a 2,000-square-foot live environment with 23-foot windows that can accommodate sessions of more than 50 musicians.
 Storyk also designed a new control room and smaller live studio.
 David Bowie recorded some of his album Heathen at Allaire in 2002, as well as Reality in 2003.
 During five weeks in late 2006, the rock band Rush recorded the album Snakes & Arrows (2007).
 Grizzly Bear recorded Veckatimest at Allaire in 2009 and Shields in 2012.
 In 2020, the singer-songwriter Clairo spent a month in Allaire Studios recording her second album, Sling, with record producer Jack Antonoff.

-The producer John Leckie has reportedly said that Allaire is his favorite studio for mixing.
+The producer John Leckie reportedly said that Allaire is his favorite studio for mixing.
 Allaire was nominated for two Outstanding Creative Achievements by the Technical Excellence and Creativity Awards in the category of Studio Design Project in 2003.